 There are a few item types that don't allow editing by nonowners (for instance, Insights workbooks).
 At the moment, page editing is restricted to those with edit access to the site (core team members).
 To edit surveys, all of the surveys' feature layers must be shared along with the form for team members to edit.
 To configure the sharing settings for surveys, see Share survey.

 The user role recommended for supporting team members is the default Publisher role.
 This role allows members of a supporting team with edit access to create and share their own content and edit content shared with the team.
 This role is also recommend for people belonging to supporting teams with view access, because it allows them to participate by signing up for events, following a site for updates, and creating their own content using data shared through a site’s content pages.
 Assigning the Viewer or Data Editor user types to members of a supporting team is not recommended.
 These user types do not permit members to create content, a privilege required to contribute and edit content as a member of a supporting team with edit access.
 These roles don't include the Join external groups privilege, a privilege required for community members to be added to a supporting team with view access and to sign up for events and following.

 Yes, a supporting team created for one site can be added to another site.
 Once the supporting team has been added to a site's list of teams, members of the site's core team can begin sending messages and sharing content with the new team.
-Members of the supporting team, however, must be able to view the site in order to access the team profile from the site.
+Members of the supporting team, however, must be able to view the site to access the team profile from the site.
 See Set team profile visibility for more information.